“Let´s Save Our Planet”

 A book by Julie Wornan and Philippe Honnorré

-The author of the book is an ally of “saving our planet”.
+The author of the book is a member of the “saving our planet” team.

 LET’S SAVE OUR PLANET!

 Climate change and resource depletion are already starting to change our lives.
 Today’s children will be the principal victims of these profound changes.
 If they are to cope with these problems, they must understand them.
 This book, in the form of an illustrated story or “comic book,” can help provide the first steps.